olaf-ys/Stock-Trading-with-Deep-Q-Learning/README.md

 The building of the DQN model consists of 4 major parts: 1.
 Environment  2.
 LSTM model 3.
 Replay Memory 4.
 Agent 5.
 Trainer

 **1. Environment**\
-First, an environment is built using the OpenAI gym to simulate stock trading.
+An environment is built using the OpenAI gym to simulate stock trading.
 The environment consists of 3 crucial methods: 1. reset() 2. get_observation() 3. step() 4. render()

 - the reset method restores the environment to the initial state at the beginning of a new episode
 - the get_observation method concatenates the state information